-Prosecutor Says Menendez Did Favors For Friend To Protect His Lavish Lifestyle
+Prosecutor Says Sen. Bob Menendez Did Favors For Friend To Protect Lavish Lifestyle

 But Menendez's defense attorney Abbe Lowell countered that gift-giving was common in the 25-year friendship between the two men, which he described as evolving from a political connection to a close personal bond.
 "These two men refer to each other as brothers," Lowell said of Menendez and Melgen, who often traveled together, sometimes with their families.

 The prosecution, Lowell argued, focused on the years between 2006 and 2013 in their case, calling gifts bribes only if they occurred during the time period covered in the indictment.
-"The problem is that they left out a lot," he said, of the previous decade and a half the men were friends, "a whole lot."
+"The problem is that they left out a lot," he said, of the previous decade and a half of the men's friendship, "a whole lot."

 During that period, Melgen flew Menendez around on his private jet, shuttling him back and forth from New Jersey to Melgen's home in the Dominican Republic.
 (Koski said Menendez was such a frequent passenger on Melgen's private plane that "one pilot thought it was necessary to stock the kitchen with his favorite brand of bottled water.")
 The ophthalmologist also paid for Menendez to travel to Paris and Punta Cana, a resort in the Dominican Republic, and spent hundreds of thousands of dollars in political contributions that were beneficial to Menendez.